-This One Thing Puts You at Extremely High Risk for PTSD
+Why Childhood Trauma Puts You at Higher Risk for PTSD

-People can side-by-side suffer the exact same trauma—yet only one will develop PTSD.
+People can suffer the exact same trauma side-by-side—yet only one will develop PTSD.
 Researchers are zeroing in why.

-Chances are, you or someone you know has PTSD.
-The nonprofit organization PTSD United notes that “70 percent of adults in the United States have experienced some type of traumatic event at least once in their lives.”
+Chances are, you or someone you know has PTSD seeing as 70 percent of adults in the United States have experienced some type of traumatic event at least once in their lives.

-This one thing puts you at extremely high risk for PTSD
+This one thing puts you at high risk for PTSD

 How a child may express PTSD